13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 Importance = 5; Cost = 3

 CCT accepts applications from what it views as trusted researchers with institutional affiliations.
-Many of the filters applied to identify trusted researchers are anticipated by the template agreements described under the section Legal framework for granting data access (above).
+Many of the filters applied to identify trusted researchers are anticipated by the template agreements described in section 13.4.3.
 Under current practices, the specific cost of verifying trusted researchers is lower than the overall assessment of a proposed project.
 Because CCT will use a secure distribution model, it places additional importance on selecting safe people.
 However, there are no specific requirements or training needed apart from having a relevant qualification, demonstrable research experience, and an institutional affiliation: all of which signal a basic competency in data management and analysis.
 Drawbacks of this approach include (a) that some early career or less well-established researchers may be overlooked and (b) guidelines for implementation remain subjective.

 13.5.3 Safe Settings